-Keywords: comic, Finance Smurfs, iconicity, onomatopoeia, translation
+Keywords: comic, Finance Smurfs, iconicity, onomatopoeias, translation

 Iconicity is related to an object and its resemblance.
-It can be found not only in photographs, but also expression, graphics, figures, even metaphors.
+It can be found not only in photographs but also expression, graphics, figures, even metaphors.
 In language, to consider whether an object is iconic or not, there are several facts that can make them relate each other.
 Certain sound sometimes can have meaning.
 This is called sound symbolism.
 It is a relation between sound and its specific meaning.
 Sounds can be determined as iconic if the production symbolizes the words itself.

 Onomatopoeia is a word or an object named after the sound it produces.
 Onomatopoeias are also influenced by the culture of the origin of the speakers.
-For example, the equivalence of onomatopoeic sound of a pig in Indonesian 'ngok-ngok' [NOk NOk] is 'oink-oink' [OINk OINk] in English.
+For example; the equivalence of onomatopoeic sound of a pig in Indonesian 'ngok-ngok' [ŋɔk ŋɔk] is 'oink-oink' [ɔɪŋk ɔɪŋk] in English.
 The form of onomatopoeic sounds of animal has different structure in different language since different languages have different characteristics.
 Their phonological systems are also completely different.
-Many onomatopoeic words are arbitrary in nature.
-For instance, the sound of a gun is 'bang' [b{N}] in English, while in Indonesian it is perceived as

-'dor' [dOr].
-However, despite their arbitrariness, some onomatopoeic words are iconic.
-As a case in point, it can be found in the sound of a gecko in Indonesian.
+Many onomatopoeias are arbitrary in nature.
+For instance, the sound of a gun is 'bang' [bæŋ] in English, while in Indonesian it is perceived as 'dor' [dɔr].
+However, despite their arbitrariness, some onomatopoeias are iconic, as can be found in the sound of a gecko in Indonesian.
 The Indonesian word for gecko is 'tokek', derived from the sound of the animal.

-In dealing with translation, one of the challenges in conducting an analysis of a translation work is when the source language and the target language (henceforth SL and TL respectively) have a completely different structure or form, including sounds, words, phases, clauses sentences, and so on.
-Translation is basically transforming between two languages.
+In dealing with translation, one of challenges in conducting an analysis of a translation work is when the source language and the target language (henceforth SL and TL respectively) have a completely different structure or form, including sounds, words, phases, clauses sentences, and so on.
+Translation basically is transforming between two languages.
 Translating a language is not only changing SL into TL but also transferring ideas.
-When a translator translates an onomatopoeic word he or she will need not only a dictionary, but also culture and linguistic understanding of both SL and TL.
+When a translator translates an onomatopoeic word he or she will need more than just a dictionary, but also culture and linguistic understanding of both SL and TL.

 Onomatopoeias are often found in comics.
+Comics are sociocultural context for a structured cognitive system that Cohn (2007, 2013) calls visual language.
 In translating comic series, the translator is expected to master more than just the language but also the culture to know whether it is appropriate to read and acceptable to the readers.
-As an illustration, the following figure demonstrates an onomatopoeic sound in a Smurf comic:
+As an illustration, the following figure demonstrates an onomatopoeic sound in Smurf comic: